csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 For our backend, we have decided to use Flask and Python.
 We originally wanted to use Node.js to gain experience with the MERN stack.
 However, the current proof of concept is built with Python scripts, so keeping our backend as Python will make it easier to integrate our code with the existing code.
 We will also be using FlaskAppBuilder since Apache Superset is also built using it.

-We will be using the Apache Superset APIs in the backend, to do the bulk of the work, such as cloning the dashboards and replacing their data sources.
+We will be using the Apache Superset APIs in the backend to do the initial cloning.

 Our liaison has communicated to us that it is acceptable for us to not deploy the product anywhere; rather, he is comfortable with this being hosted locally on a computer.